Your cart has expired remaining to complete your purchase

 NYO-USA Apprenticeships Application

 Since 2014, Carnegie Hall has offered apprenticeships to students in roles beyond instrumental positions in NYO-USA to explore key aspects of the orchestral field.
 Open to students ages 16–19 who meet the same eligibility requirements as prospective NYO-USA instrumentalists, these rare opportunities are ideal for musicians who are interested in the possibility of taking their musical experience in a new direction.
 Apprentices will work alongside NYO-USA’s artistic and administrative staff and gain direct experience in their respective craft.
-The apprentices will additionally join the orchestra on tour to continue to support the production and operations of NYO-USA through concerts and additional activities.
-All apprentices are considered members of NYO-USA and share in all accommodation, meal, and travel arrangements with their fellow musicians.
-Apprenticeships are tuition- and expense-free, with the exception of the cost of the student’s travel to/from the New York City area at the start of the program and at the conclusion of the tour.
+Apprenticeships are tuition- and expense-free, with the exception of the cost of the student’s travel to/from Purchase, NY at the start of the program and at the conclusion of the tour.
 (Financial aid is available for this travel expense to applicants demonstrating substantial financial need.)

 Timeline

-• February 9, 2024: Applicants notified of status via email; feedback provided shortly thereafter
+• February 6, 2025: Applicants notified of status via email

 Application Requirements